 Our Shrimp Rotel Dip isa great party food for sure.
 There is no need to add anymore heat than needed.
 Once the cheese and other items are heated you would stir these babies in.
 It doesn’t take long for that to be done.

-You can make our Air Fryer Shrimp Boil or our Instant Pot Shrimp Boil recipes with it too.
+You can make our Air Fryer Shrimp Boil or our Instant Pot Shrimp Boil recipes with leftovers or if you want more it is a great way of how to cook frozen shrimp too.
 Just include your pieces at the very end to warm.
 Once you have the corn on the cob and potatoes tender then integrate your meat and toss together.
 Set the basket or lid closed for a few minutes and done!!

 Can you reheat leftover cooked shrimp?